 - Creating marketing automation that enables you to individual target customers with information that’s relevant and valuable to them

 The company has won multiple awards and has been featured on CNN, Forbes, and Huffington Post (among many other media outlets).

 GetResponse serves more than 350, 000 paying customers in 182 countries around the world and reports over 1 billion subscribers every month.

 What Types of Plans Does GetResponse Offer?

 GetResponse offers a variety of premium plans, namely Email, Pro, Max and Enterprise.
 There’s also a free plan that you can try for 30 days and build an email list of up to 250 subscribers.
 For the paid plans, prices increase based on the size of your list.
 GetResponse plans are available on a month-to-month basis.
 However, paying upfront for 1 or 2 years allows you to save up to 18 or 30 percent respectively.

 The downside with signing up for annual or biannual plans is that GetResponse does not provide a refund for canceled accounts.
-So, unless you’re planning to stick with this email marketing platform for the foreseeable future, it’s best to stick with the pay as you go billing cycle.
+So, unless you’re planning on staying with this email marketing platform for the foreseeable future, it’s best to stick with the pay-as-you-go billing cycle.

 GetResponse provides the 2.0 autoresponder, which automatically sends out messages based on certain factors.
 For example, you can set up the autoresponder to send out newsletters on a specific date or broadcast special promotional messages to subscribers on their birthdays.

 GetResponse even throws in some detailed guides on how to use their 2.0 autoresponder, which will help you increase subscriber engagement.

 As with most email-marketing systems, GetResponse features an email creation tool.
 The email creator/editor lets you compose messages from scratch or choose from hundreds of pre-designed templates.